 If you don’t make a payment on these services in due time, your credit provider may refer your debt to a debt collector or report your debt to a credit reporting agency, asking them to record the default on your credit report.

 Try not to use your credit card for everything.
 It is better to keep the credit utilization ratio of a credit card up to 30% or lesser.

 By doing this, there will be a positive impact on your CIBIL or credit score.
 Keeping your monthly due balances low will reflect a healthy CIBIL or credit score.

-When you ask your bank to raise your credit limit, particular for credit cards, it does not necessarily mean that you get a chance to spend beyond your means.
-This increase in credit limit can have number of plus points, if you manage your credit wisely.
+When you ask your bank to raise your credit limit, particularly for credit cards, it does not necessarily mean that you get a chance to spend beyond your means.
+This increase in credit limit can have a number of plus points if you manage your credit wisely.

-Simply it means that you have a lot more credit available at your disposal, and if you keep your credit utilisation low, it will have a positive impact on your CIBIL or credit score.
+You have a lot more credit available at your disposal, and if you keep your credit utilization low, it will have a positive impact on your CIBIL or credit score.